YetiForceCompany/YetiForceDoc/docs/4-developer-guides/4-debug.md

 ---
 title: Debug
-description: Jak prawidłowo debugować system YetiForce
+description: How to debug YetiForce
 keywords:
   - Debug
   - YetiForce